pepijn/pepijn.github.io/_posts/2018-08-23-real-world-ledger-part-1.md

 How do we interpret these three lines?
 Every posting has a date (`2018-01-01`) and a payee (`Opening Balances`).
 Then, what follows directly beneath it are the entries belonging to that posting.
-In this case we move the `€ 1337` from 'opening balances' to the savings account.
+In this case, we move the `€ 1337` from 'opening balances' to the savings account.
 Most of the labels here are arbitrary and depend on your preference and taste.
 I like to structure actual bank accounts as follows: country, name of bank, type of account.
 That results in `Assets:NL:ASN:Savings`.

-Now we run our first query using the Ledger command line tool.
+Now we run our first query using the Ledger command-line tool.
 We ask for the `balance` of accounts that match `assets` in the file `postings.dat`.

 {% highlight bash %}